TimmyHunter007/DnDGames/README.md

 ### Getting Started
 1. Run `npm start` to start the server
 2. Open `http://localhost:3000` in your browser
+3. Create your first campaign (or migrate existing data with `npm run migrate`)
-3. Start creating NPCs, enemies, and notes
+4. Start adding NPCs, enemies, and notes
-4. All data is automatically saved to your browser's local storage
+5. All data is automatically saved to campaign-specific JSON files

+### Managing Campaigns
+1. **Switch Campaigns**: Use the dropdown selector in the navigation bar
+2. **Create New Campaign**: Go to `/campaigns` and click "Create New Campaign"
+3. **Edit Campaign**: Click "Edit" on any campaign card
+4. **Import Data**: Share NPCs, enemies, and items between campaigns
+5. **Export Campaign**: Download complete campaign backups as JSON files

 ### Navigation
 - Use the navigation bar to switch between different sections